qdzo/json2ceylon/README.md

 ## Usage

-Usage vary on installation method, and every method has it's strong and weak points in usage.
+Usage vary on installation method, and every method has it's strong and weak points.

 - Default installation has adantages in help message and cmd options, but requires full module name and named-arguments
 - Plugin installation provides more obscure help message, but has more short command

-Ceylon CLI Usage
+Ceylon default installation usage

     json2ceylon - utility, that generates ceylon classes from given json file.
     Usage: